 8.)
 Teach children to learn to listen to both logic and their gut!

 9.)
 Teach children to be independent thinkers.
 Make sure that you are not spoon-feeding them!

-It is really important to teach children to seek additional evidence, being open-minded, and ask lots of questions before they just take what they are told and believe it.
+It is really important to teach children to seek additional evidence, to be open-minded, and to ask lots of questions before they just take what they are told and believe it.

-Finally, before I sign off on this post, I want to share a personal story… A story I don’t like to tell but it makes my point clear.
-When I was in high school, my dad had convinced me that George Bush was living in the White House with his mother, Barbara Bush.
-It was of course a joke on his end, but I totally believed him because, after all, he was my dad – an authority figure.
+Finally, before I sign off on this post, I want to share a personal story…a story I don’t like to tell, but it makes my point clear.
+When I was in high school, my dad convinced me that George Bush was living in the White House with his mother, Barbara Bush.
+It was, of course, a joke on his end, but I totally believed him because, after all, he was my dad – an authority figure.
 I had no clue he was joking.
-(As you can tell, at that time, social studies was not my best subject.
-I believe boys were.)
-So I remember thinking I was so smart and spoke up one day in my US History class about President Bush and his MOTHER.
+(As you can tell, at that time, social studies was not my best subject.)
+So, I remember thinking I was so smart and spoke up one day in my US History class about President Bush and his MOTHER.
 The entire class laughed at me hysterically.
-While on my dad’s end, he never meant for it to turn in to a hurtful thing, for me it was a lesson I’ll never forget.
-I decided from that moment on, I could no longer be gullible, I had to learn to be skeptical and think critically.
-Look for evidence before I take in anything as fact from anybody.
+While, on my dad’s end, he never meant for it to turn into a hurtful thing, for me it was a lesson I’ll never forget.
+I decided from that moment on, I could no longer be gullible; I had to learn to be skeptical and think critically and look for evidence before I take in anything as fact from anybody.

-I use to ask my class, “How do you know that what I am teaching you is actually true?
+I used to ask my class, “How do you know that what I am teaching you is actually true?
 How do you know that I’m not making stuff up as I stand here in front of you?”
 They rely too heavily on just believing what people tell them as true.
-While I’m not saying I want to create a bunch of non-trusting children, I do want to create children that are capable of challenging things – even people with authority – but respectfully of course.
+While I’m not saying I want to create a bunch of distrusting children, I do want to create children that are capable of challenging things – even people with authority – but respectfully, of course.